 - If a room used for an assembly occupancy has an occupant load of more than 100 persons then the doors must be equipped with door release hardware commonly known as “panic hardware.”
 Doors without panic hardware limit the maximum permissible occupant load to 100 persons.
 [BCBC 22.214.171.124.(1) and 126.96.36.199.(2)].

 - A double leaf door that has one of the doors locked in place by manual flush bolts is considered to be a single leaf door for the purposes of exiting.

 - Egress doorways that are obstructed by locking devices or the placement of fixtures can reduce the maximum permissible occupant load.

-Fire code sentence 22.214.171.124 (1) requires a sign to be posted in assembly occupancies where the occupant load exceeds 60 persons.
-This sign is intended to indicate the maximum permissible occupant load determined under article 126.96.36.199.
+Fire code sentence 188.8.131.52 (1) requires a sign to be posted in an assembly occupancy where the occupant load exceeds 60 persons.
+This sign is intended to indicate the maximum permissible occupant load determined under article 184.108.40.206.

-The BC Fire Code requires the owner to carry out the provisions of the fire code so it is the owner’s responsibility to post the required signs.
-However, as it is the responsibility of the local fire authority to enforce the fire code, it is recommended that the posting of the sign be done in consultation with the local fire authority.
+The BC Fire Code requires the owner to carry out the provisions of the fire code, which may includes developing a fire safety in cooperation with the local fire authority.
+While it is the owner’s responsibility to post the required signs, it is recommended that the posting of the sign be done in consultation with the local fire authority.